mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 Similar to the example from above, another common usage pattern for slices is to remove prefixes or suffixes from sequences, more notably from strings.
-For example, most of the code I present in these articles starts with `">>> "` because of the REPL prompt.
+For example, most of the code I present in these Pydon'ts starts with `">>> "` because of the REPL prompt.
-How could I write a short function to strip a line of code from this prompt?
+How could I write a short function to strip a line of code of this prompt?
 I am really hyped about slicing, so obviously I'll do something like

 ```py